This guide provides answers to questions that are often asked about the Adobe Experience Platform Web SDK.

 Performance: The web SDK is smaller than using all of the current Adobe libraries and provides significantly faster page loads.

-Simplicity: The combination of XDM, Web SDK, Experience Platform Launch, Experience Edge, Adobe Experience Cloud solutions, and Adobe Experience Platform creates an easy-to-understand and simple-to-follow data collection story.
+Simplicity: The combination of XDM, Web SDK, tags, Experience Edge, Adobe Experience Cloud solutions, and Adobe Experience Platform creates an easy-to-understand and simple-to-follow data collection story.